-Cell-free DNA in blood or plasma is becoming a valuable source of genetic material to diagnose and monitor human disease.
-Producing a complete set of plasma DNA therefore has the potential to transform treatment strategies for cancer and other non-communicable diseases.
+Cell-free DNA in blood or plasma is a valuable source of genetic material to diagnose and monitor human disease.
+Routine analysis of plasma DNA has the potential to transform treatment strategies for cancer in particular.

-Clinical practice needs automated methods to identify optimal tumour markers, check the quality of the data, account for tumour variability, and report on genomic results.
-Providing a robust and sensible protocol for the use of such diagnostic tests is critical for their acceptance in clinics.
+Automated methods are needed so clinical practices can identify optimal tumour markers, check the quality of the data, account for tumour variability, and report on genomic results.
+Providing a robust and sensible protocol for the use of such diagnostic tests is therefore critical for their acceptance in clinics.

-The project team aims to develop protocols to ensure that new tests using data from cell-free DNA, including those still being researched, meet a required minimum quality standard before being applied clinically.
-Making use of clinical bioinformatics expertise will improve translation, and support the uptake of genomics into clinical practice.
+These protocols ensure that new tests using data from cell-free DNA meet a required minimum quality standard before being applied clinically.

-- Nationwide pipelines to analyse, quality control and report on cell-free genomic tests
+- Pipelines to analyse, quality control and report on cell-free genomic tests

 - Increased capacity in clinical bioinformatics

 - Improved relationships with clinical diagnostic providers.